Saujanya-rajvanshi/THEORY/README.md

 ## 32 Bit vs 64 Bit OS

-internally this is physically implemented using 32 parallel electrical lines (wires/transistors) carrying 0s and 1s.
+internally this is physically implemented using 32 parallel electrical lines (wires/transistors) carrying 0s and 1s. <br>
 👉 Each bit = one signal line that can be ON (1) or OFF (0)
 ```32-bit = 32 parallel electrical signals```